lephuong7870/CreditCardTransactionsFraud/README.md

 # CreditCardTransactionsFraud

-# Tool using: Cassandra , Docker , Kafka, Pyspark, Flaks, Bokeh
+# Tool using: Cassandra , Docker , Kafka, Pyspark, Flask, Bokeh

 Lambda Architecture implementation using Kafka for stream ingestion, Spark for batch and stream processing, HDFS and Cassandra for storage and querying, Flask + Bokeh for live visualization, and Docker for deployment.